postmanlabs/labs-docs/v6/postman/collections/sharing_collections.md

 You can download collections as a JSON file to share with others, with or without signing in to your Postman account.

 You can share collections anonymously, but we strongly recommend you sign in to your Postman account when uploading collections.
-When you're signed, you can update your existing collection, make it public, or delete it later.
+When you're signed in, you can update your existing collection, make it public, or delete it later.

-Learn more about [exporting and importing collections](/docs/postman/collections/data_formats), and the differences between collection formats [v1 and v2](http://blog.getpostman.com/2015/06/05/travelogue-of-postman-collection-format-v2/){:target="_blank"}.
+Learn more about [exporting and importing collections](/docs/v6/postman/collections/data_formats), and the differences between collection formats [v1 and v2](http://blog.getpostman.com/2015/06/05/travelogue-of-postman-collection-format-v2/){:target="_blank"}.